top of page

 External competitions

-As a member of Lanchester Bowling Club you will also be a member of Bowls England and will be eligible for a number of local and national competitions should you wish to enter.
+As a member of Lanchester Bowling Club you may also be a member of Bowls England and eligible for a number of local and national competitions should you wish to enter.

 bottom of page